XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-escrows/send-a-time-held-escrow.md

 ## 2. Submit EscrowCreate transaction

 [Sign and submit](../../../concepts/transactions/index.md#signing-and-submitting-transactions) an [EscrowCreate transaction](../../../references/protocol/transactions/types/escrowcreate.md).
 Set the `FinishAfter` field of the transaction to the time when the held payment should be released.
 Omit the `Condition` field to make time the only condition for releasing the held payment.
 Set the `Destination` to the recipient, which may be the same address as the sender.
-Set the `Amount` to the total amount of [XRP, in drops][], to escrow.
+Set the `Amount` to the total amount of [XRP, in drops](../../../references/protocol/data-types/basic-data-types.md#specifying-currency-amounts), to escrow.

 {% partial file="/_snippets/secret-key-warning.md" /%} <!--#{ fix md highlighting_ #}-->